pachyderm/pachyderm/doc/docs/master/how-tos/export-data-out-pachyderm/mount-repo-to-local-computer.md

 # Mount a Repo to a Local Computer

 !!! warning
-    Because Pachyderm uses FUSE to mount a repo and macOS does not fully support FUSE, you might not be able to use this functionality on macOS.
+    Pachyderm uses FUSE to mount repositories as local filesystems.
+    Because Apple has announced phasing out support for macOS kernel extensions, including FUSE, this functionality is no longer stable on macOS Catalina (10.15) or later.

 Pachyderm enables you to mount a repository as a local filesystem on your computer by using the `pachctl mount` command.
 This command uses Filesystem in Userspace (FUSE) user interface to export a Pachyderm File System (PFS) to a Unix computer system.
-This functionality is useful when you want to expose the results of your pipeline for further consumption or modify the files in the input repository directly.
+This functionality is useful when you want to pull data locally to experiment, review the results of a pipeline, or modify the files in the input repository directly.

 You can mount a Pachyderm repo in one of the following modes:

-* `Read-only` — the users can view files in all repositories, but cannot modify them.
+* `Read-only` — you can read the mounted files to further experiment with them locally, but cannot modify them.
-* `Read-write` — the users can view files in all repositories and modify the files in input repositories.
+* `Read-write` — you can read mounted files, modify their contents, and push them back into your centralized Pachyderm input repositories.

 ## Mounting Repositories in Read-Only Mode

-By default, when you run the `pachctl mount` command, Pachyderm mounts all Pachyderm repositories in read-only mode.
+By default, when you run the `pachctl mount` command, Pachyderm mounts all repositories in read-only mode.
 You can access the files through your file browser or enable third-party applications access.
 Read-only access enables you to explore and experiment with the data, without modifying it.
 For example, you can mount your